anyaharter97/notes/virtualization.md

     * KVM is at kernel level
 2. **QEMU:** Hardware emulation, slightly higher level
     * QEMU emulates hardware for KVM
-3. **LibVirt:** Want to create a simplification to manage VMs without having to go through all the command line junk for every application that wants to talk to QEMU
+3. **libvirt:** Want to create a simplification to manage VMs without having to go through all the command line junk for every application that wants to talk to QEMU
-    * LibVirt wraps an API around QEMU
+    * libvirt wraps an API around QEMU
-4. **VirtInstall:** Creates XML from commandline input
+4. **virt-install:** Creates XML from commandline input
-5. **VirtManager:** User friendly non-commandline management of VMs through LibVirt
+5. **virt-manager:** User friendly non-commandline management of VMs through libvirt
-    * Virt-Manager wraps a UI around LibVirt
+    * virt-manager wraps a UI around libvirt
-6. **Virsh:** Command line interface of VirtManager
+6. **virsh:** Command line interface of virt-manager
+7. **libvirt-dbus:** Wraps libvirt API in a dbus format so Cockpit can interact with it more easily
-7. **Cockpit:** Web app for VirtManager-type actions
+8. **Cockpit:** Web app for virt-manager-type actions

-### VirtManager Stack
+### virt-manager Stack
-* VirtManager
+* virt-manager
 	* libvirt
 		* QEMU
 			* KVM

-### Virt Shell Stack
+### virsh Stack
-* Virt Shell
+* virsh
 	* libvirt
 		* QEMU
 			* KVM